DevNLKoen/EndlessHostRoles/README.md

 > - Reference: Custom Net Objects
 >

-### Endless Host Roles (EHR), with Endless Possibilities, brought to you by the Endless Network.
+### Endless Host Roles (TOZ), with Endless Possibilities, brought to you by the Endless Network.

 ##### Developers: